arvidn/libtorrent/docs/tutorial.rst

 1. read every piece of the downloaded files from disk and compare it against its expected hash.
-2. save to disk the state of which pieces (and partial pieces) are downloaded, and load it back in again when resuming.
+2. save, to disk, the state of which pieces (and partial pieces) are downloaded, and load it back in again when resuming.

 If no resume data is provided with a torrent that's added, libtorrent will